Guidelines for tiles and badges

-This topic describes best practices and globalization/localization recommendations for use when creating and updating your app's tile, both on the Start screen and on the lock screen, and lists any special tile-related requirements your app needs to meet to be accepted in the Windows Store.
+This topic describes best practices and globalization/localization recommendations for use when creating and updating your app's tile, both on the Start screen and on the lock screen.

 A tile is an app's representation on the Start screen.
 A tile allows you to present rich and engaging content to your user on Start when your app is not running.
 Tapping or clicking the tile launches the app.
 Tiles come in three square sizes (small, medium, and large) and one wide size.
 Several template variations are provided for the medium, wide, and large sizes, with text, images, or a combination of text and images.
 Some templates, called peek templates, consist of two stacked frames that scroll back and forth within the tile space.
 Peek templates are available for the medium and wide tile sizes.